sarahc-dev/CV/README.md

 ## 🌟 Experience

-#### Makers Academy (March 2023 - July 2023)
+#### Makers Academy - London, Uk (March 2023 - July 2023)

-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine
+Completed a 16 week highly selective, intensive bootcamp in software engineering, gaining experience in key software development principles such as OOP, TDD, SOLID, MVC and agile methodologies.

+- Built full-stack applications using React, React Native, Expo, JavaScript, NodeJS, Express, Ruby, Sinatra, SQL, MongoDB, various APIs (including OpenAI and The Guardian) and also implemented CI/CD using Render.
+- Applied TDD practices using RSpec, Jest and Cypress, and learnt to write meaningful tests based on user requirements and acceptance criteria.
+- Worked in teams to create applications against tight deadlines, requiring teamwork and communication.
+Used pair-programming to problem solve efficiently, diagramming tools such as Excalidraw, and collaborative tools such as Trello, Miro, Easy Retro and GitHub.
+Followed agile methodologies such as stand-ups, sprints, sprint planning and retros to deliver iterations of the project.
+- Learnt about Git workflow - using branches, pull requests and merging to work collaboratively, and minimise code conflicts.
+- Completed the Makers emotional intelligence program - including training in empathy, feedback and communication.

 **Company Name** (start-date to end-date)
 _Your job title_